nathantheinventor/open-contest/README-devsetup.md

 1. Make changes to files in open-contest/opencontest as needed, then press Ctrl-C in the console and re-execute the bash command above to restart the server and test the changes.

+1. If you make changes to the code in the runners folder, use ~/open-contest/runners/build.sh to rebuild the docker images.

 # The launch script